 4) Should You Consider Flexible Points Programs?

 If you decide to start applying for credit cards in order to earn free travel, you might want to consider credit cards that earn flexible points (such as Chase Ultimate Rewards, Starwood Preferred Guest and American Express Membership Rewards).
 These points can be transferred to a large number of frequent flyer and hotel loyalty programs so that you have lots of choices when it is time to book award travel.
-(We will describe these flexible programs in a subsequent post of this series.)

 Other Factors to Consider When Choosing a Frequent Flyer Program: